robotframework/robotframework/doc/releasenotes/rf-7.4b2.rst

 from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

-Robot Framework 7.4b2 was released on Saturday November 8, 2025.
+Robot Framework 7.4 beta 2 was released on Saturday November 8, 2025.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation